LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 </figure>

 ### Live Game Design with Machinations
-The project Live Intelligent Visual Environments for Game Design, or Live Game Design for short, envisions LIVE game design tools that have the following qualities:
+The project Live Intelligent Visual Environments for Game Design, or LIVE Game Design for short, envisions *live game design tools* that have the following qualities:

 * **Visual.** includes visual programming languages especially attuned to the expertise of game designers